J-CLambert/association-web-app/README.md

 - Spring Data REST
 - Spring DATA JPA
 - JacksonMapper to map object with json file
-We will use hibernate but we going to rite the SQL query our-self
+We will use hibernate but we going to write the SQL query ourselves

 I chose to use :
 - mysql as DB for dev